olprod/ICMSE2ETest_de-DE/iCMS_Performance/microsoft-graph-docs/api-reference/beta/api/post_reply.md

 ##### <a name="response"></a>Antwort
 ##### <a name="response"></a>Antwort
-Nachfolgend finden Sie ein Beispiel für das Markup des Nummerierungsteils.
+Es folgt ein Beispiel der Antwort.
 <!-- {
   "blockType": "response",
   "truncated": true